aws-amplify/amplify-ui/README.md

 Other than continuing to support additonal customer use cases, below are some things that are not yet supported

 - Forgot password flow: Sign up, confirm account, and sign in all work as expected.
-Forgot password
+Forgot password has not been implemented
-- Error handling: Gracefully handle error on signin/signup
+- Error handling: Gracefully handle error on signin/signup and displaying them to the user
 - localization
 - Material & Cupertino code duplication: The logic for authentication should be abstracted out and shared.
+I just copied it over for now.
 - Animations: The form doesn't have any animations.
 Since the form is essentialy just a list of items that get removed/added, [AnimatedList](https://api.flutter.dev/flutter/widgets/AnimatedList-class.html) could probably be used.
 There could be some default animations, with the ability for users to provide their own.
+Some thought would need to be put into how to do this in a way that allows for customizations.
-- Cupertino design: This is not one of the customer use cases, but it would probably be something flutter devs would want.
-[Cupertino](https://flutter.dev/docs/development/ui/widgets/cupertino) widgets match the design of iOS.
+- ~~Cupertino design: This is not one of the customer use cases, but it would probably be something flutter devs would want.
+[Cupertino](https://flutter.dev/docs/development/ui/widgets/cupertino) widgets match the design of iOS.~~ Added to stories, although probably needs more work.

-## Theming Approach
+## Design & Theming Approach

 Flutter provides two libraries of widgets out of the box - [Material](https://flutter.dev/docs/development/ui/widgets/material) and [Cupertino](https://flutter.dev/docs/development/ui/widgets/cupertino).
 These widget libraries are built on top of a "widgets layer", which is illustrated nicely in [this flutter architecture diagram](https://flutter.dev/docs/resources/architectural-overview#architectural-layers) (can seen below as well).